 What holds true for professional associations also applies to cultural institutions.
 Just like associations, museums and music venues, too, face significant challenges to staying relevant.
 The changing habits of younger generations have led to declining attendance numbers and a loss of revenue.
 But the situation for cultural institutions may be far direr than you would think!

 We tend to assume parents are the ultimate teachers, passing on their wisdom and values to their little ones.
 Children can also impact their parents’ thoughts and actions, making it a two-way street of learning and growth.
 As a result, the young generation’s disinterest in art and culture rubs on their parents, who prioritize arts and culture significantly less than before.
-In summary, cultural institutions are facing a relevancy crisis among younger generations and their entire community!
+The above stats from Impacts Research show that cultural institutions are facing a relevancy crisis among younger generations and their entire community!

 The youth may not “age into being interested in” arts and culture.
 But they are certainly “born into caring” about social issues!
 Growing up with access to the internet, they have been exposed to global issues, cultures, and perspectives.
 That leads to a more global outlook and increased empathy towards different groups of people.
 As a result, they want to make sure that everyone, no matter their gender, skin colour, or culture, gets to be involved and be heard.